mapbox/mapbox-studio-classic/docs/HOWTO-sources.md

 Mapbox Studio Vector Tile Sources
 =======================

-Unlike TileMill 1, Mapbox Studio cannot apply visual styles to geospatial data files directly.
-Instead, the raw data must be collected and cut into [Mapnik Vector Tiles](./README.md#what-are-vector-tiles).
+Unlike TileMill, Mapbox Studio cannot apply visual styles to geospatial data files directly.
+Instead, the raw data must be collected and cut into [Mapnik Vector Tiles](./HOWTO-introduction.md#what-are-vector-tiles).
 This happens via Mapbox Studio source projects which transform traditional geodata formats (Shapefiles, GeoJSON, PostGIS databases, etc.) into vector tiles containing the appropriate layers and configurations needed for styling.

 There is no visual style directly associated with sources - the source view of Mapbox Studio autogenerates an inspection style only for viewing your data.
 See [HOWTO-styles.md](./HOWTO-styles.md) to learn about applying styles to vector tile sources.